The Constitution in the 100-Mile Border Zone

 - Even in places far removed from the border, deep into the interior of the country, immigration officials enjoy broad—though not limitless—powers.
 Specifically, federal regulations give U.S. Customs and Border Protection (CBP) authority to operate within 100 miles of any U.S. "external boundary."

-- In this 100-mile zone, Border Patrol agents have certain extra-Constitutional powers.
+- In this 100-mile zone, Border Patrol agents have certain additional authorities.
 For instance, Border Patrol can operate immigration checkpoints.

 - Border Patrol, nevertheless, cannot pull anyone over without "reasonable suspicion" of an immigration violation or crime (reasonable suspicion is more than just a "hunch").
 Similarly, Border Patrol cannot search vehicles in the 100-mile zone without a warrant or "probable cause" (a reasonable belief, based on the circumstances, that an immigration violation or crime has likely occurred).